bethelmwilson/git_practice/README.txt

-Hello Git and GitHubAnnyeonghaseo git a github
+Hello Git and GitHub
+Annyeonghaseo git a github